0bnoxious/RustlingsSolutions/README.md

+This is my implementation of solutions to the Rustlings program that aims to help us learn and better understand the Rust programming language!

+If you to want to learn more about Rust, checkout the aswome work they did : https://github.com/rust-lang/rustlings

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!